 Originally from Toronto, Canada, Charlene is an active performer of operatic, chamber and concert repertoire.
-Last year, she had the pleasure of appearing as the Alto Soloist with the Hawai’i Symphony Orchestra & Oahu Choral Society’s performance of Bach Magnificat.
+In 2017, Ms. Chi had the pleasure of appearing as the Mezzo Soloist in Verdi’s Requiem, with the Hawai’i Symphony Orchestra & Oahu Choral Society, along with choruses of University of Hawaii & BYU: Hawaii.
+In the previous year, she collaborated with the same ensembles, appearing as the Alto Soloist in the performance of Bach Magnificat.
 For several years, Charlene was active in the Los Angeles and Santa Barbara areas, and has also provided solo and chamber recitals in the Pacific Northwest, Denver, Canada, Korea, Germany and Italy.
 Recently, Charlene appeared as a guest soloist in Rome’s Basilica de Santa Maria del Popolo, performing Pergolesi’s Stabat Mater with three women’s choruses, conducted by Maestro Fabrizio Fucile.
 She also collaborated in concert with celebrated Vatican organist Maestro Giancarlo Libertucci to present the newly restored and historically significant organ and mural in Bologna.
 In 2014, Charlene was honoured to be only the second singer ever to record her debut CD at the world renowned Fazioli Concert Hall in Sacile, Italy.

 In April 2010, Charlene had her debut at the legendary Walt Disney Concert Hall as the Alto Soloist for Beethoven’s Symphony No. 9, to a full house in Los Angeles, California.
 She also appeared as a featured soloist at the funeral of the late President of South Korea, Kim Dae-Jung, where she had the honour of premiering a solo cantata which was composed specifically for the occasion.